 The Paying Agent, as long as a book-entry system is used for the Bonds, will send notices of redemption only to the Securities Depository, as the Registered Owner of the Bonds.
 It is expected that the Securities Depository will notify the DTC Participants and request the DTC Participants to notify the Beneficial Owners of the Bonds of such redemption.
-Any failure of the Securities Depository to advise any of the DTC Participants, or of any DTC Participant or any nominee to notify any Beneficial Owner of the Bonds, of any such notice and its content or effect will not affect the validity or sufficiency of the proceedings relating to the redemption.
+Any failure of the Securities Depository to advise any of the DTC Participants, or of any DTC Participant or any nominee to notify any Beneficial Owner of the Bonds, of any such notice and its content or effect will not affect the validity or sufficiency of the proceedings relating to the redemption of the Bonds called for redemption.